Add Stock Textures to Images for extra ‘Oomph’

 Finito

-Well, I think I’ve pretty much explained all I can for this tutorial, if you need any more information you can extract it from the PSD file (download below)
+Well, I think I’ve pretty much explained all I can for this tutorial.

 Thanks for reading this tutorial everyone, I hope you enjoyed it!
 If you enjoyed the tutorial, why not subscribe to the RSS feed for updates?
 Cheers!